pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 * **DDL**: The current implementation of DDL uses a centralized DDL owner which reads data from relevant tables and performs operations such as building indexes.
 The _read_ operation may violate compliance rules.
 * **Internal SQL**: Similar to DDL, several centralized background tasks, such as updating histograms/statistics need to be able to _read_ the data.
 * **DML**: It is not yet known which restrictions need to be placed on user queries.
 For example, if a poorly written user-query does not clearly target the `USA` partition when reading user data, should it generate an error because the `EUROPE` partition needs to be read in order for the semantics of the query to be correct?
 This may cause problems in development and integration environments if the restrictions can not be distilled into environments with smaller topologies.
+* **Routing**: When there is a data center for Europe, and a Data center for the USA, and the data is partitioned with requirements that DML from the USA can not read data in Europe, how is that enforced?
+Is it configured in such a way that the tidb-servers in the USA can not route to the tikv-servers in Europe?
+If this is the case, then it means the European servers can not hold non-user compliance data that the USA might need to read.
+If it is not the case, then there might be some sort of key management/crypto scheme to control access to sensitive data.

 ### Behaviors

-* The proposal says that `DROP PLACEMENT POLICY` should error if the policy is in use by any objects.
-This should be discussed, because it is not a common behavior in MySQL and may create some annoying debugging scenarios?
+#### Async vs. sync apply of Placement Rules

+The current behavior says that placement rules should be applied synchronously.
+This is the easiest for users to understand, but since rules can be grouped together in placement rules it might mean `ALTER PLACEMENT POLICY` and `DROP PLACEMENT POLICY` statements take considerable amount of time to execute if they are associated with a lot of tables.
+It might also not be expected that `DROP PLACEMENT POLICY` could block for long periods of time while the user waits for affected tables to change to the default placement.

+Maybe this is a good behavior, because it will intuitively let users know they dropped a policy that was in use?
+We should discuss if we would like to make changes since it will be strange to update it later.

+####  Validation of Placement Rules in CREATE TABLE

 * Are there risks to logical restore if creating a table with a non-existent `PLACEMENT POLICY` fails?
-This is the current proposal, but it can be changed to warning if it is an issue.
-If it can't be applied when creating the table, is the placement policy meta data dropped (and won't be picked up if that policy is created later?).
-This is regrettable, but seems like the most clear behavior because showing a non-defined `PLACEMENT POLICY` in `SHOW CREATE TABLE` is problematic.
+This is the current proposal, but a workaround has been added with `PLACEMENT_CHECKS=0`.
+This will need support to be added to dumpers to work correctly, but is likely a helpful safety feature to prevent non-compliance when reimporting data.

 ## Changelog